Elders/Khronos/README.md

 	- `allowedProjects` - specify projects for which to generate entries.
 If empty all projects are allowed.
 - `google` - configuration related to Google Calendar
 	- `calendarIDs` - list of google caliendar ids, for which to track events
+	- `holidayCalendarIDs` - list of google calendar ids, for which to track holidays.
+You have to specify the holiday calendar id in both `calendarIDs` and `holidayCalendarIDs`.
 	- `username` - the google username of the user for which to track events
 - `toggl` - configuration related to Toggl
 	- `email` - the email of the toggl user
 	- `name` - the dispaly name of the toggl user
 	- `jiraClientMap` - the client that should be set to all jira entries, based on the project name from JIRA - **since, at this point it cannot be resolved from JIRA - it has to be hardcoded**
+	- `holidayClient` - the default client for holidays, used if not found in the event description.
+	- `holidayProject` - the default project for holidays, used if not found in the event description.

 #### `TOGGL_API_TOKEN`